Orange-OpenSource/conllueditor/README.md

 * export of dependency graphs as svg or LaTeX (for the [tikz-dependency](https://ctan.org/pkg/tikz-dependency) package or the [doc/deptree.sty](doc/deptree.sty) class, see [documentation](doc/deptree-doc.pdf))
 * prohibits invalid (cyclic) trees
+* Three edit modes: dependency trees, dependency «hedges» and a table edit mode

-Since version 2.0.0 the tool can be used as front-end to display the results of dependency parsing in the same way as the editor.
+ConlluEditor can also be used as front-end to display the results of dependency parsing in the same way as the editor.
 * dependency tree/dependency hedge
 * CoNLL-U/LaTeX/SD-Parse format

 For more information see section [Parser Front-End](#parser-front-end)

-In order to compare two files (e.g. a gold file with a predicted file) since version 2.3.0 ConlluEditor provides
+In order to compare two files (e.g. a gold file with a predicted file) ConlluEditor provides
 * a file compare mode

 For more information see section [File Comparison](#file-comparison)